lejdenlazaro/hinulugang-taktak/README.md

 Tourists.
 A person who is traveling, especially for pleasure.
 ## Chapter 2: Methods
 ### Research Design
+This study used a descriptive research design to determine tourist perceptions on safety measures of Hinulugang Taktak.
+Descriptive research design is appropriate for this study because frequency, percentage, and weighted mean were used to assess the respondent's perception on the implementation of safety measures of the site.
+It is also supported by similar studies by Torralba and Ylagan (2021) on their measurement on perceived safety and security of resorts in Batangas.
+Using descriptive research in this study is appropriate for accurate description of the target population.
 ### Respondents of the Study
 ### Sampling Technique
 ### Instrument Used in the Study